waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Conclusion 1:** Pathfinding failed; system confirmed destination is unreachable.
 Hypothesis 1 is FALSE.
 The lobby is physically divided.
   - **New Hypothesis 2:** The entrance to the Pokémon Center facilities must be a separate entrance on Route 23 that I have missed.
 I must exit this building and re-explore Route 23.

-# III.
-Battle Logs

-## A. Elite Four Attempts

-### Attempt 1 vs. Agatha (Loss)
-- **Opponent's Pokémon:**
-  - Gengar (Lv 57) - Known Moves: Mega Drain, Hypnosis, Night Shade
-- **Key Learnings:**
-  - Gengar's Grass-type move Mega Drain is devastating to Rock/Ground types (4x weakness).
-  - Hypnosis is a major threat, capable of disabling key Pokémon.
-  - A high-level Psychic-type or a fast, powerful special attacker is needed.
-My current team composition is not viable for this fight.

-# IV.
-Strategic Notes
-- Always assume opponents, especially high-level ones like the Elite Four, have coverage moves for their weaknesses.
-Do not rely solely on primary typing for strategy.
-## D. Elite Four Mechanics (Verified)
-- **Blackout Respawn:** Losing a battle to an Elite Four member causes a blackout, respawning the player with a healed party in the challenge lobby.
-While this is a consequence of failure, the intended method to access the Pokémon Center is to exit the challenge area and re-enter the Indigo Plateau building from the separate, eastern entrance on Route 23.
-- **Hypothesis Falsification Note:** To avoid confirmation bias with the 'Ground > Psychic' hypothesis, I must actively try to disprove it.
-When facing a Psychic-type, I will first test with non-Ground type moves to establish a baseline before using a Ground move.
-  - Grass > Ground, Rock, Water
-  - Psychic > Ghost
-### Attempt 2 vs. Lance
-- **Opponent's Pokémon:**
-  - Aerodactyl (Lv 61) - Typing assumed Rock/Flying.
-Known Moves: EARTHQUAKE.
+## B. Tool Development Notes
-- **Tool Development (`map_navigator_assistant`):** The tool initially failed to find the PC on the Indigo Plateau map because it only searched for an 'id-name' attribute.
+- **`map_navigator_assistant`:** The tool initially failed to find the PC on the Indigo Plateau map because it only searched for an 'id-name' attribute.
 I fixed this in turn 141153 by adding a fallback to check for the 'name' attribute on object tags, making it capable of finding background objects like PCs.